 With that said, even if you do have the right of way as the driver of a motor vehicle, yielding the right of way to a pedestrian is always a good idea.
 A collision with a pedestrian could carry tragic consequences for the vehicle driver and pedestrian alike.

 As you navigate the roads and sidewalks of Florence and other areas in South Carolina, pay attention to who has the right of way and yield the right of way whenever the law or common sense and basic safety dictate.
-If you are involved in a crash caused by someone who unlawfully failed to yield the right of way, contact Jebaily Law Firm, P.A., for a free consultation.
+If you are involved in a crash caused by someone who unlawfully failed to yield the right of way, contact Jebaily Law Firm for a free consultation.